 I like to remove the inner pot from the pressure cooker and set it on a pot holder on the counter so the pasta doesn’t continue to cook.

 This Instant Pot Pork Ragu is creamy and cheesy and hearty and rich – one of my favorite Instant Pot recipes to date.

 A few things about this Instant Pot Pork Shoulder Ragu recipe:

 - What are Porcini mushrooms?
-They are similar in flavor to other mushrooms but have deeper earthy, nuttier flavor.
+They are similar in flavor to other mushrooms but have a deeper earthy, nuttier flavor.
 They have a hearty meatiness in both their flavor and texture.
 You can find them dried and packaged in the produce department of your grocery store.

 - The white wine in this recipe is intended to intensify, enhance, and accent the flavor and aroma of this dish.
 It’s a delicious component in this pasta recipe and does not overwhelm but rather fortifies it.

 - I used large rigatoni pasta for this recipe.
 You can use whatever pasta you would like but be sure to not overcook it.
-In fact, I found that cooking the pasta 2 minutes less than the packaged specified for al dente worked perfectly.
+In fact, I found that cooking the pasta 2 minutes less than the package specified for al dente worked perfectly.

 - Adding the carrots when you cook the pasta is a pro move.
-This prevents them from getting mushy, but still adds some nice color and sweetness to the dish.
+This prevents them from getting mushy but still adds some nice color and sweetness to the dish.

 - We are big meat lovers in my house, so I used all the pulled pork in this pasta.
 If you prefer less meat, just hold some back and use it for pulled pork tacos later in the week.

 - You may want to add a little more chicken stock if you like a really saucy ragu dish.
 And if you have leftovers you’ll need to add a little white wine or chicken stock to reheat it since the pasta will absorb the liquid while it’s chilling in the fridge.